-35 For a detailed analysis of our macro series and a number of sensitivity tests, particularly regarding the 1914-1969 period, see Appendix A3-A5.
-In the appendix we also show that it is preferable to identify capital gains and losses as a residual term from a macroeconomic wealth accumulation equation rather than by using available asset price index series (which in the long run appear to be highly unreliable, and generally to overestimate asset price variations; this methodological conclusion probably applies to other countries as well).
+26. For a detailed analysis of our macro series and a number of sensitivity tests, particularly regarding the 1914-1969 period, see Online Appendix A3-A5.
+In the appendix we also show that it is preferable to identify capital gains and losses as a residual term from a macroeconomic wealth accumulation equation rather than by using available asset price index series (which in the long run appear to be highly unreliable and generally overestimate asset price variations; this methodological conclusion probably applies to other countries as well).

-36 All "real" growth rates (either for national income or for private wealth) and "real" rates or return referred to in this paper are defined relatively to consumer price inflation.
+27. All "real" growth rates (either for national income or for private wealth) and "real" rates or return referred to in this article are defined relatively to consumer price inflation (CPI).
 Any CPI mismeasurement would translate into similar changes for the various rates without affecting the differentials and the ratios.